Ringwood, Ontario: History

-In the 1830s both Ringwood and Stouffville were centres of radical opinion.
+In the 1830s, both Ringwood and Stouffville were centres of radical opinion.
 In Stouffville, reformer William Lyon Mackenzie hatched his plan for the Upper Canada Rebellion (1837–1838); the meeting was chaired by a Ringwood farmer, Ludwig Wideman, who became the first casualty of the insurgency in Toronto at Montgomery's Tavern.
-Wideman is buried in the neighboring hamlet of Dickson Hill.
+He is buried in the neighboring hamlet of Dickson Hill.
 Architectural reminders of Ringwood’s small contribution to Canadian institutions defined by justice and liberty have all but disappeared.

-One of the few remaining markers of the hamlet's history—-the 1887 brick schoolhouse (and later church)--has been abandoned and sold in 2013.
-A nineteenth century brick farm house behind the new auto mall development was destroyed by arson in 2007.
+One of the few remaining markers of the hamlet's history, the 1887 brick schoolhouse (and later church), was abandoned and sold in 2013.
+A nineteenth-century brick farm house behind the new auto mall development was destroyed by arson in 2007.
 A last historic farm home and unmarked cemetery are located on the newly developed Auto Mall Blvd. at Millard Street on the Little Rouge River; it is currently boarded up (see picture).
 The home was constructed in 1849 by Samuel Brownsberger (1825–1921), "the last of the surviving Mennonite settlers who came to York county (from Pennsylvania) during the early part of the last century."

 Ringwood is a Rouge River watershed fisheries management zone.
 In the early nineteenth century, pioneer settlers speared large 50 pound salmon spawning on the upper tributaries of the Rouge as far north as Ringwood.
 Some of the Little Rouge River in Ringwood is still considered to provide high quality aquatic habitat.
 Today, the native target fish species that are being supported in the Little Rouge River in Ringwood include brook trout, redside dace, mottled sculpin, American brook lamprey, and rainbow darter.
 Ringwood is home to the Ringwood Fish Culture Station, which is also responsible for stocking a large proportion of Lake Ontario's stocking quota, including chinook salmon, rainbow trout, brown trout and Atlantic salmon.
 All stock is destined for Lake Ontario tributaries.

-A 104 suite, five-story luxury condominium complex opened in Ringwood (Stouffville) in 2012; it backs on to the Little Rouge Creek conservation area.
-In 2012, auto-magnate Frank Stronach purchased 260 acres of land at the south-west intersection of Stouffville Road and Highway 48 (formerly Ringwood Farms).
+A 104-suite, five-story luxury condominium complex opened in Ringwood (Stouffville) in 2012; it backs on to the Little Rouge Creek conservation area.
+In 2012, auto magnate Frank Stronach purchased 260 acres of land at the south-west intersection of Stouffville Road and Highway 48 (formerly Ringwood Farms).